Utility workers in a bucket truck repairing power lines along a snowy road with leafless snow-covered trees and a 'Work Ahead' sign.

 Public power utilities are on the front lines when hurricanes, floods, wildfires, winter storms, and other disasters damage the electric grid.
 Restoring power is essential to public safety, economic recovery, and community stability.

 FEMA is a critical partner in that recovery, but its current processes are too slow, inconsistent, and difficult to apply to electric utilities.
-Public power utilities often face unpredictable reimbursement decisions, outdated “like-for-like” rebuilding rules, and separate mitigation approval tracks that can delay permanent repairs and increase customer costs.
+Public power utilities often face unpredictable & delayed reimbursement decisions, outdated “like-for-like” rebuilding rules, and separate mitigation approval tracks that can delay permanent repairs and increase customer costs.

 Our Position